Dimi2509/Deep-Learning-Drug-Discovery/README.md

 This project provides an introduction to Graph Neural Networks (GNNs) using PyTorch and PyTorch Geometric on the dataset QM9.

+**This branch includes the gcn architecture and mean-teacher semi-supervised learning approach.**

 ## Installation

 To run this project, you need to install the required Python packages.
 You can install them using pip: